SixdegreeLab/MasteringChainAnalytics/en/ch11/ch11-useful-queries-part3.md

 ## Use sequences of numbers to simplify queries

-When studying NFT projects, we may want to analyze the distribution of prices of all transactions for a given NFT project during a certain time period, i.e., how many transactions were recorded in each price range.
+When studying NFT projects, we may want to analyze the distribution of prices of all transactions for a given NFT project during a certain time period (i.e., how many transactions were recorded in each price range).
 We typically set the minimum and maximum transaction prices (either by input or by querying the transaction data and handling outliers), divide the range into N ranges, and count the number of transactions in each range.
 Here is an example of a query that is simple in logic but cumbersome in comparison:

 ``` sql
 -- nft Position cost distribution